Vegan Caramel Sauce

 - 1 teaspoon vanilla extract

-In a small saucepan, place the soy milk, Sucanat, and maple syrup, and whisk well to combine.
+- In a small saucepan, combine the nondairy milk, sugar, and maple syrup, and whisk well to combine.
 Cook over medium heat, while whisking occasionally, for 3 minutes.

 - Here are more recipes and menu ideas for a Vegetarian and Vegan-Friendly Thanksgiving.